 Drive with your headlights on

 Just a very simple, safe message.
 If you are driving on gravel, or dirt, keep your headlights on all the time regardless of the time of day.
 It will cost you nothing, but allows others to see you much sooner and keeps everyone safe.
+If your aren’t sure why this is a good idea, check this out – Why you should turn your headlights on when driving on gravel roads.

 Other 4WD Tracks in the area